kaysal/cloud-networking/gcp/cloudnet18/network-services/https-lb/README.md

 * google_compute_route.dev_nat_routes[0]: At column 71, line 1: list "data.google_compute_region_instance_group.natgw_mig.instances" does not have any elements so cannot determine type. in:
 ```

 Not to worry!
-Just run terraform again after a minute and the managed group instance data output will be available to be referenced by the routes.
+Just run terraform again after a minute and the managed group instance data output will be available for reference by the routes.

 ```sh
 terraform plan